 Why is IEEE VTS organizing this event?
 IEEE VTS established an ad hoc committee on drones to promote UAS research and education within the IEEE community.
 In addition, IEEE Communication Society and IEEE VTS are jointly sponsoring the development of UAS-to-UAS communication standards through IEEE P1920.2 Working Group.
 The innovation challenge is an event to promote UAS research among the students.

-Timeline and Submission Process: Stage 1 submission window will open on August 1st and will close on September 25th, 2020.
-Stage 1 Winners will be announced by September 30th.
+Timeline and Submission Process: Stage 1 submission window is open and will close on 25 November 2020.
+Stage 1 Winners will be announced around December 10, 2020.
 They will be recognized during the IEEE 2020 VTC Fall Conference.
-Stage 2 submission window will open on October 15th and will remain open until January 31st, 2021.
+Stage 2 submission window will open on 1st January 2021 and will remain open until 31st March 2021.
 Winners will be recognized during the IEEE 2021 VTC Spring Conference.

 IEEE VTS Ad Hoc Committee on Drones: The committee consisting of the following members will evaluate the submissions: 1) Kamesh Namuduri, University of North Texas, USA, 2) Rui Zhang, National University of Singapore, Singapore, 3) Ismail Guvenc, North Carolina State University, USA, 4).
 David W. Matolak, University of South Carolina, USA, 5).
 H. Jin Kim, Seoul National University, Korea, 6) Uwe-Carsten Fiebig, German Aerospace Center (DLR) Institute of Communications and Navigation, Germany, 7) Helka-Liina Maattanen, Ericsson, Finland, and 8) Jae Hong Lee, Seoul National University, Korea.